alialkh/BLAMSWebsite/README.md

 # Aameh LawWebsite

-Website for the Aameh Law firm in calgary.
+Website for the AAMEH Law firm in calgary.
 All code is written by Ali Al-Khaz'Aly apart from the included libraries, you are not free to copy or use or modify any of the material in this project without receiving written permission from Ali prior.